bettylj/PetFinder/README.md

   * after this, you will be in our webpages.

 # How to use SignUp function

-Download all the files in PetFinder folder.
-Make sure to install php5_mysql before run this function.
-Use the following command to install.
+ 1. Install php5_mysql in order to connect user information with local database.

-`$sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql`
+  * `$sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql`

-If run into problems, try to update it with following command.
+  * If run into problems, try to update it with following command.

-`$sudo apt-get update `
+  * `$sudo apt-get update `

-Login to mysql in your local machine and use "create_pet_finder.sql" with following command.

-`$source create_pet_finder.sql`

-Use following commands to select database "pet_finder" and display tables in the database.

-`$show databases;` //used for showing all databases

-`$use pet_finder;` //used for select database

-`$show tables;` //used for showing all tables under selected database

-Under database "pet_finder", there should be two tables, user and pet.
+ 2. Go to file profile.php

-In profile.php, at line 77, replace the username with your mysql username.
-At line 78, replace the password with your mysql password.
+  * @line57, replace the username with mysql username.
+  * @line58, replace the password with your mysql password.

-Use the following command on ubuntu to run a local server.

-`$php -S localhost:8000`

-When the server is running, type "localhost:8000/main.php" in the web browser.
-Click on profile->signup, you should be able to sign up an account.
+ 3. In petfinder folder
+  * Login to mysql, `$mysql -u root -p`
+  * Use "create_pet_finder.sql”, `$source create_pet_finder.sql`

+ 4. Finish 3 steps how to run the website on VM

+ 5. Click on profile->signup, enter every blank and submit.
+  * Should see the profile information then

+ 6. In petfinder folder
+  * Login to mysql, `$mysql -u root -p`
+  * Show databases, `$show databases;`
+  * Use pet_finder, `$use pet_finder;`
+  * Show tables and select info, `$show tables;` then `$select * from user;`, should see the user info you submit.